Psychology 041 - Life Span Psychology » Summer 2020 » Exam 4

 Which of the following BEST explains why middle adulthood comes later and lasts longer now than in the early 1900s?

-A. People today engage in less risky behavior than people in the early 1900s.
+A. People today have better health care and nutrition than people in the early 1900s.

 B. People today have fewer children than people in the early 1900s.